sbweeden/ivgdemo/pam/readme.md

 # Deploying the image

-After building it, you could run it directly with docker, or (as I prefer) run it on a Kubernetes cluster as a POD/svc.
+After building it, you could run it directly with docker (see `rundocker.sh`), or (as I prefer) run it on a Kubernetes cluster as a POD/svc.
 A secret is used to hold all environment variables.

 Ensure you have a kubernetes config set up, and kubectl is in your path and ready to run against your cluster.